Barandis/kessel/src/docs/parsers/choice.md

 #### Parameters

-* `...ps` The parsers to apply one at a time until one succeeds.
+* `...ps`: The parsers to apply one at a time until one succeeds.

 #### Success